hrbigelow/opcheck/README.md

 # Einsum Tuple Mini-language

-A language for expressing Tensorflow operations in a rank-agnostic way
+A language for defining Tensorflow operations in a rank-agnostic way

 ## Synopsis